DeepDiverGuy/django-swiftapi/README.md

 | `created_by_field` | str | `'created_by'` | Field name for ownership tracking. you can modify it but default is recommended |
 ---

-## Controller Setup
+## Model-Controller Setup

-Create controllers by inheriting from `SwiftBaseModelController`:
+Create modelcontrollers by inheriting from `SwiftBaseModelController`:

 All Configurations: